Ecological Gardening Certificate

 The study of Ecological Gardening is for those who have a vision of their yards or gardens as ecological havens which provide for a community of wildlife and create an ecosystem of which the designer is a part.
 Our students are both homeowners and land care professionals looking to deepen their knowledge and understanding of local ecology and how to create more sustainable landscapes.
 Our qualified instructors will help you meet your goals as they lead you through a final design project and guide you toward the receipt of a certificate.

-This certificate is designed to be completed in one year and begins in January and ends in December of each year.
+This certificate is designed to be completed in one year and you can begin taking core classes and electives at any point.
 It is possible to complete this program in one year, depending on your choice of electives and availability to attend classes when offered.
 It can, however, be completed over a longer period of time.
 All core classes will be offered annually while electives will change; see the website for up-to-date information.

 Ecological Gardening Certificate Requirements